 Case study: potential constructive dismissal claim against employer

-We commenced the ACAS early conciliation process on our client’s behalf, liaising with an ACAS conciliator who guided and supported our client throughout the process.
-We also gathered supportive witness evidence to back our client’s claim, including her employer’s conduct, the lack of a justifiable commercial reasoning to amend the bonus scheme (the fact it was a vindictive act carried out following a disagreement between the parties), and the demotion and impact that had on our client’s CV and future job hunt.
+Our Employment solicitors commenced the ACAS early conciliation process on our client’s behalf.
+We liaised with an ACAS conciliator who guided and supported our client throughout the process.
+We also gathered supportive witness evidence to back our client’s claim.
+This included her employer’s conduct and the lack of a justifiable commercial reasoning to amend the bonus scheme (the fact it was a vindictive act carried out following a disagreement between the parties).
+It also considered the demotion and the impact that had on our client’s CV and future job hunt.

-We carried out settlement negotiations on behalf of our client.
+Our team carried out settlement negotiations on behalf of our client.
 Although her employer’s opening offer was not satisfactory, we successfully negotiated a higher settlement amount.
-With the higher amount we had negotiated, we all agreed the best option for our client was to accept this and bring the matter to a conclusion.
-Our client was relieved to have reached a settlement as she had been distressed at the prospect of facing her employer at tribunal.
+We all agreed the best option for our client was to accept this and bring the matter to a conclusion.
+Our client was relieved to reach a settlement, having been distressed at the prospect of facing her employer at tribunal.